ghide/Ghide/README.md

 . 🌱 Also I am learning in depth: Software Development Program.
 . 👯 I’m looking to collaborate on: WebDevelopment Projects . 🤔 Looking for help with: Java Coding and Spring Frame Work.
-. 💬 Ask me about: Coding,Science, Languages
-.⚡ Hobbies: books, traveling, hiking
+. 💬 Ask me about: coding, technology, languages and ideas .⚡ Hobbies: books, traveling, hiking